nelsonaisolutions/loan-calculator/README.md

 ```

 ## Online Demo
-Access the live version of this calculator at: [Streamlit Cloud Link]
+Access the live version of this calculator at: https://loan-calculator.streamlit.app/

 ## Calculation Methods
 The calculator uses standard financial formulas: